Stand Out: Guidelines to a Compelling Letter of Recommendation

 As a candidate, reach out to professionals who have had a previous working relationship with you.
 Ideally, the letter of recommendation should be requested before actively seeking a job.
 The employers’ expectation is that references can be checked prior to the offer.
 When asking a professional to write a letter of recommendation, keep these tips in mind:

-- Do not be intimidated; just ask for the letter of recommendation.
+- Do not be intimidated; just ask.
 Employers are used to this request.

-- Do not pressure the employer to write a letter of recommendation.
+- Avoid pressuring the employer to write a letter.

-- If possible, request a letter of recommendation to the employer in person.
+- Request for a letter in person.
 If that is not feasible, then reach out by phone and as a last resort, by email.

 - If the employer accepts writing the recommendation, express gratitude for taking the time to fulfill your request.